Indiana Vintage Novels

 Cyrus Lauron Hooper (1863-?) was born at Rockport, IN.
 He graduated from Indiana University, and also attended the University of Chicago.
 He worked as an administrator in the Chicago city school system.
 Besides a few works of fiction, he also authored a number of textbooks.

-A Man Story – Book Set in Indiana
+A Man Story – Famous Indiana Authors

 Howe, Edgar Watson